turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Where Ratings (Currently) Come From

+* Controller queries the model
+* Model queries the database

 ### Pushing Logic Down to the Model

+* Anything interesting from the controller that needs to get moved down?

 ### Substituting a PORO Proxy Model

-* Write a simple PORO, called from the controller, that just gets data from the ActiveRecord model
+* Write a simple PORO, called from the controller, that gets data from the ActiveRecord model

 ### Creating a Ratings Application

 ### Connecting to the Same Database

+* Checking if they use Postgres so this is easy.

 ### Pulling Ratings from the DB

 ### Delivering JSON from the Service with Petroglyph

 ### Fetching JSON from the Primary App